EGA-archive/QC/docs/documentation.md

 ## `calculate_coverage_stat_streaming()`

 This function divides the genome into fixed-size intervals (e.g., 3 million base pairs).
-For each interval or window, it calculates a representative coverage value, which can be the **mean** or the **median** of the coverages observed in that segment.
+For each interval or window, it calculates the **median** of the coverage observed in that segment.

 ### 📌 How does it work?